Comments on Smart Games' tile puzzle IQ Hexagon.

 The divisors of the number 12 are 1, 2, 3, 4, 6, and 12 itself.
 There do exist IQH tiles with each of those numbers of orientations, as in figure 2b.
 Neither any polyhex, nor any tile in the style of IQH, will have any other number of orientations.

 §3: Equivalent tiles.
 In some cases, several different tiles are equivalent for solving the puzzle — they may be freely substituted one for another.
 This happens precisely when they correspond to the same polyhex.
 Figure 3a displays four such tiles.
 Tile 31 is simply a rotation of tile F in figure 1, while tiles 32 and 33 were invented in a style typical of the factory's tiles.
-Tile 34, although equivalent to the others, has a large triangular region not found in any of the factory's tiles.
+Also invented is tile 34 which, although equivalent to the others, has a large triangular region not found in any of the factory's tiles.

 Steps A through G of figure 3a correspond to the steps of figure 1.
 The Step D extract highlights the fundamental differences of the tiles: different acute corners are filled in.